NHOrus/srwq-compilation/episode-20.md

 The High Speaker grunted over the comm.
 "We can't afford to do that.
 We're sending the Hagane, and the Tsentr Project flotilla."

 Albero Est grinned.
 "Oh goody.
 A family reunion."
-Sciencegar Sciencebolt Thu 18 Feb 2010 14:49:47 No.4550929 Report
->>4547590

-There are justifications for both these things.
-Check back a few threads, there are hints.
-Sciencegar Sciencebolt Thu 18 Feb 2010 14:59:47 No.4550953 Report
+---

 "I'm not happy with all of this..."
 Ryuune says as she pulls you into a corner with the rest of the pilots.

 "What?
 Aren't the regenerating death-robots up to your discerning standards?"

-"Look...in our timeline, that guy in the Thrudgelmir was one of our most dangerous enemies, and nearly killed us all on more than one occasion.
-She was used by...well, the Shadow Mirrors, as a brutally effective weapon, and....well, Masaki and me weren't actually there at the final fight with him, but he, and his buddies were a big deal."
+"Look... in our timeline, that guy in the Thrudgelmir was one of our most dangerous enemies, and nearly killed us all on more than one occasion.
+She was used by...  well, the Shadow Mirrors, as a brutally effective weapon, and... well, Masaki and me weren't actually there at the final fight with him, but he, and his buddies were a big deal."

 "So?
 We're the Shadow Mirrors this time, and that means he works for us."

 Lamia cuts in.
 "That's W-14, one of the more loyal W-Series.
-His circuits require he be...dedicated to one individual, which seems to be this Dr. Nate so far, but as long as we're on her side it should be fine."
+His circuits require he be... dedicated to one individual, which seems to be this Dr. Nate so far, but as long as we're on her side it should be fine."

 Ryuune folds her arms.
-"I....I just have a bad feeling, is all.
+"I...
+I just have a bad feeling, is all.
 About them, and her."
-Sciencegar Sciencebolt Thu 18 Feb 2010 15:06:47 No.4550965 Report
-Quoted By: >>4551112

 Masaki rubs his chin.
 "I suppose in this world we have no way of knowing whether the Earth Cradle guys are friend or foe..."

 "See Ryuune, your man isn't all suspiciou-"